CERVICAL MYELOPATHY

 - Discectomy: Removal of herniated discs directly pressing on the spinal cord.

-- Corpectomy: Removal of vertebral body and adjacent discs to relieve compression, often followed by fusion to stabilize the spine.
+- Corpectomy: Removal of the vertebral body and adjacent discs to relieve compression, often followed by fusion to stabilize the spine.

 Surgical Access: